35percent/11tystarter/src/posts/how-to-make-canada-water-viable.md

 amended Masterplan Scheme incorporating 35% affordable housing could generate a profit of up to 13.77% of GDV, which is marginally lower than the blended target return of 16% of GDV.

+### Masterplan Development Agreement (MDA)

+The situation  is complicated by the fact that Southwark was not just the planning authority (the Mayor has taken over the decision), but also had a 20% stake in the development under a Masterplan Development Agreement.

+Southwark could sell this stake as the develpment progressed, if it chose, according to a *'financial arrangement'* wIth BL.
+Southwark could also buy the social rented housing, and possibly the intermediate housing, as they were built.
+BL was committed under the MDA to build a leisure centre in the first phase, with Southwark paying a contribution of no more than £35m \[Officer report, 25 and 30 Sept 2019, 18/AP/1604, para 15]

+15. The council has a freehold interest in parts of the application site.
+The council and British Land (BL, the applicant) entered into a conditional Master Development Agreement (MDA) in May 2018.
+Planning and other conditions have to be met before the agreement becomes unconditional.
+If planning permission is granted, and the agreement becomes unconditional, the Council will grant a new head lease to BL covering the entire site.
+The council would then have a 20% interest in the entire site.
+The agreement establishes the financial arrangement between the council and BL, which allows the council to invest or sell its interest in any plot as the development moves forward.
+The agreement also provides the council with an option to purchase social rented, and potentially intermediate, homes as they are constructed over the life time of the project.
+In addition the agreement obliges BL to provide a new leisure centre in the first phase, with the council’s financial contribution to this facility capped at £35 million.

+(where Southwark losses affordable housing, but gains through its 20% stake from any increase in affordable housing?)

 ### Southwark buys affordable housing

 The viability assessment notes that Southwark have also paid £18m for the 79 affordable housing units on Plot K1, near to Robert'ss Close